 Audit Services.
 Audit services include services performed by Ernst & Young to comply with generally accepted auditing standards related to the audit and review of Trex Company's financial statements.
-The audit fees shown above for the 2008 and 2007 fiscal years were incurred principally for services rendered in connection with the audit of Trex Company's consolidated financial statements and associated SEC filings, and the audit of SEC registered offerings of senior notes, the issuance of opinions on Trex Company's internal control over financial reporting and on management's assessment of the effectiveness of Trex Company's internal control over financial reporting, and quarterly reviews.
+The audit fees shown above for the 2009 and 2008 fiscal years were incurred principally for services rendered in connection with the audit of Trex Company's consolidated financial statements and associated SEC filings, and the audit of SEC registered offerings of senior notes, the issuance of opinions on Trex Company's internal control over financial reporting and on management's assessment of the effectiveness of Trex Company's internal control over financial reporting.